probmods/ppaml2016/chapters/5-vae.md

 }, someZs)
 ~~~~

-inference should work... but how well?
+Inference in this mode will work... but how well?

-* we have 60K data points to map over if modeling mnist digits.
+* We have 60K data points to map over if modeling mnist digits.
-* a straight-forward application of vi has *lots* of parameters to
+* A straight-forward application of VI has *lots* of parameters to
-  optimize. means and variances of the nn weights, means and variances
+  optimize.
+Means and variances of the neural net weights, means and variances
   of a z for each data point.
-*what else?...
+* Learning the uncertainty in the weights of a neural net could be

-(note the vi doesn't work on the model at this point because `TensorGaussian` can't be guided automatically. i can fix that if we'd like to show it?)
+  difficult.

-we can make some improvements...
+There are changes we can make to address these problems:

-## improvement 1 - recognition net
+## Improvement 1 - Recognition net

-the default guide (if it worked, see above) would give us a fully factorized guide.
+The default guide gives us a fully factorized guide.
 i.e., each `z` would have its own independent guide distribution (this is mean-field).

-instead, we can generate the guide parameters using a neural net that maps a single image to the parameters of the guide for that image.
+Instead, we can generate the guide parameters using a neural net that maps a single image to the parameters of the guide for that image.

-the weights of this net are variational parameters (because they are parameters of the guide).
+The weights of this net are variational parameters (because they are parameters of the guide).
-importantly we now have parameters shared across data points.
+Importantly we now have parameters shared across data points.
-say "amortized inference" perhaps?
+This technique is one approach to "amortized inference".

 ~~~~
 var sampleMatrix = ///fold: